 After determining the best format, your next step is to choose an effective, eye-catching design.

-Select a standout personal trainer resume template
+Select a well-designed resume template

 Consider using a creative resume design that allows for vibrant colors or unique formatting to capture the energy of the fitness industry.
 Just be careful to avoid overly complex designs that might distract from your qualifications.